10 Individual learning

 obs: int,

-action: float,
+action: int,

-reward: int,
+reward: float,

-next_obs:
+next_obs: int,

-):"""Compute temporal-difference eorror"""
+"""Compute temporal-difference eorror"""

-= self.obtain_nextQoa(next_obs)
+next_Qoa = self.obtain_nextQoa(next_obs)

-new_estimate = self.ValueBeliefs_Qoa[obs][action]
+old_estimate = self.ValueBeliefs_Qoa[obs][action]

-old_estimate return new_estimate - old_estimate
+return new_estimate - old_estimate

-= obtain_temporal_difference Learner.obtain_temporal_difference
+Learner.obtain_temporal_difference = obtain_temporal_difference

-method to compute the expected value of the next state.
-The obtain_nextQoa
+In here, we call the obtain_nextQoa method to compute the expected value of the next state.
+The obtain_nextQoa method is defined as follows:

 def obtain_nextQoa(self, next_obs: int):

-= self.obtain_policy_Xoa()
+policy_Xoa = self.obtain_policy_Xoa()

-policy_Xoa return np.sum(policy_Xoa[next_obs] * self.ValueBeliefs_Qoa[next_obs])
+return np.sum(policy_Xoa[next_obs] * self.ValueBeliefs_Qoa[next_obs])

-= obtain_nextQoa Learner.obtain_nextQoa
+Learner.obtain_nextQoa = obtain_nextQoa

 Testing the update method: First, let’s assume the agent does not care about future rewards at all and has a discount factor of zero

-= Learner(ValueBeliefs_Qoa = np.ones((2,2)),
+learner = Learner(ValueBeliefs_Qoa = np.ones((2,2)),

-learner = 0.0,
+DiscountFactor = 0.0,

-DiscountFactor = 0.1,
+LearningRate = 0.1,

-LearningRate = 1.0) ChoiceIntensity
+ChoiceIntensity = 1.0)

 learner.ValueBeliefs_Qoa